daniel-hall/SourceArchitecture/README.md

   Source Architecture includes a set of powerful and flexible generic Models:

   - `Fetchable<Value>`: a model that describes a value that is retrieved over a network.
 The model has three possible states of a value — `.fetching`, `.fetched` and `.failure`.
 Failures can optionally include a retry Action, along with an error and count of failed attempts.
 The fetched state also includes a refresh Action to get the latest value.
   - `Persistable<Value>`: a model that describes any kind of persisted value, whether it be using cache, file, keychain, user defaults, database, or other persistence mechanisms.
 The Persistable model has two state: `.found` and `.notFound`.
-Either state allows a new value to be saved via the set Action, and the found state also includes an Action to clear the persisted value and a property to detemine if the found value is stale or expired.
+Either state allows a new value to be saved via the set Action, and the found state also includes an Action to clear the persisted value and a property to determine if the found value is stale or expired.
   - `CurrentAndPrevious<Value>`: a model that includes both a current instance of the Value, as well as an optional previous instance.
   - `Connectable<Value>`: a model that described two possible states of a value — `.connected` and `.disconnected`.
 This allows any resources needed to manage the value to be deferred and not created until connection and for any underlying resources to be released when the value is disconnected.